egel-lang/egel-lang.github.io/index.md

 <body markdown="1">
 ## The Egel Language

-Egel is an untyped concurrent functional scripting language based on eager combinator rewriting.
+Egel is an untyped concurrent functional scripting language based on eager combinator rewriting with a concise but remarkably powerful syntax.

 Possible uses are: